The Ukraine conflict is moving fast. Here's what to watch for - KESQ

 By Nathan Hodge and Tim Lister, CNN

 Tensions in Ukraine are escalating.
-The country’s eastern Donbas region — where fighting between pro-Russian separatists and Ukranian forces have simmered since 2015 — experienced its worst shelling in years this week.
+The country’s eastern Donbas region — where fighting between pro-Russian separatists and Ukrainian forces have simmered since 2015 — experienced its worst shelling in years this week.

 And diplomatic efforts to defuse tensions have, so far, failed to reach a conclusion.